jsonresume/jsonresume.org/README.md

 turbo dev --filter=registry
 ```

-// @todo - don't really want to add containers (docker etc), thoughts needed (because of the current jekyll requirement on the homepage)

 **Environment variables**:

 These are required to run the registry. (only the github token, but it probably crashs without the rest for now)